Top 5 3rd Quarter Trades of Ho - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Hoese & Co LLP bought 12,810 shares of BATS:VUSB for a total holding of 69,220.
-The trade had a 0.74% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $49.09.
+During the quarter, Householder Group Estate & Retirement Specialist, LLC bought 7,397 shares of ARCA:VTI for a total holding of 29,125.
+The trade had a 0.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $198.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.